luanaDeveloper7/Stopwatch/README.md

 # Stopwatch
 Hey, there!
-I created this stopwatch project in Mobile Programminng II class at Etec de Taboão da Serra.
+I created this stopwatch project in Mobile Programminng II class at Etec de Taboão da Serra using React Native and Expo.
 Hope you like it!